qarmin/system-info-collector/README.md

 I looked at a few applications, i.e. grafana, but they are usually too heavy or work in a client server architecture which in this case I would prefer to avoid.

 ## How to use it?
-Just run app, without any arguments and close app after while with ctrl+c, results will be collected inside `data.svg` file and then `out.html` file will be produced and opened automatically in web browser.
+Just run app, without any arguments and close app after while with ctrl+c, results will be collected inside readable `data.csv` file and then `out.html` file will be produced and opened automatically in web browser.

 ## Plans
 - CLI - with multiple options like choosing output file, time of collecting data, etc.